 When the user fails to enter the correct Email Address and password the system will give an error message with a login failure notification and the number of remaining login attempts.

 Password reset

-One can initialize the password reset process by Password button.
+One can initialize the password reset process by clicking the Forgot Password button.